heqiao1017/Fabflix/README.md

 ### If no connection pooling, need to uncomment the line 73-74 for ```Search.java```, and comment the line through 78-99
 ### If no prepare statement, need to uncomment the line 230 for ```Search.java```, and comment the line through 188-226
+### I did not include the https configuration in web.xml, and I get rid of the reCaptcha for the purpose of tesing on Jmeter